Shenzhen-Robotics-Alliance/maple-sim/docs/6_SIMULATING_OPPONENT_ROBOTS.md

 - Automatically cycle across the field, helping drivers practice offense skills with other robots present.
 - Automatically run feed-cycles to deliver feed-shot notes, assisting with front-field cleanup and feeder strategies.
 - Be controlled by a joystick to play defense, allowing drivers to practice defense and counter-defense skills.

+#### This document discusses **one approach** to achieve opponent robot simulation based on the [AIRobotInSimulation class from Maple-Swerve-Skeleton](https://github.com/Shenzhen-Robotics-Alliance/Maple-Swerve-Skeleton/blob/main/src/main/java/frc/robot/utils/AIRobotInSimulation.java).
+However, once you understand the principles, we encourage you to create your own simulation utility classes to fit your specific needs.

 ---